 \item If $-.104<\rho<0$, then

 \end{itemize} Here $\phi(x)=1-\frac{1}{\rho \vnorm{x}}+\frac{2}{e^{2\rho \vnorm{x}}-1}$ for all $x\in\R^{k}\setminus\{0\}$ and $\d\sigma$ denotes normalized (Haar) measure on the sphere.

-As mentioned above, our results imply a similar result for $k>3$, but with different dependence on $\rho$.
+We can also prove Theorem \ref{thm1} when $k>3$, but with different dependence on $\rho$.
 Since the $k=3$ case is the only relevant case for computational hardness of the product state of Quantum MAX-CUT, we only state a result for $k=3$.